Previous editions of Euroscola

 Since the launch of the project in 1990, hundreds of thousands of students have spent one day in the premises of the European Parliament, debating, discussing and exchanging views with colleagues in the form of a multilingual European Youth Parliament.

-However, the COVID-19 pandemic cancelled all 12 on-site sessions due to take place since March 2020 and proposed online sessions, to enable students and teachers alike to take part in the Euroscola programme remotely while retaining its educational and interactive nature focused on EU issues.
+During the COVID-19 pandemic,12 on-site sessions due to take place since March 2020 were cancelled.
+Online sessions were offered instead to enable students and teachers alike to take part in the Euroscola programme remotely while retaining its educational and interactive nature focused on EU issues.

 Euroscola Online was born.